Scarcity: Scarce goods

 A scarce good is a good that has more quantity demanded than quantity supplied at a price of $0.
 The term scarcity refers to the possible existence of conflict over the possession of a finite good.
-One can say that, for any scarce good, someones’ ownership and control excludes someone else's control.
+One can say that, for any scarce good, someone's ownership and control excludes someone else's control.
 Scarcity falls into three distinctive categories: demand-induced, supply-induced, and structural.
 Demand-induced scarcity happens when the demand of the resource increases and the supply stays the same.
 Supply-induced scarcity happens when a supply is very low in comparison to the demand.
 This happens mostly due to environmental degradation like deforestation and drought.
-Lastly, structural scarcity occurs when part of a population doesn't have equal access to resources due to political conflicts or location.
-This happens in Africa where desert countries don't have access to water.
+Lastly, structural scarcity occurs when part of a population does not have equal access to resources due to political conflicts or location.
+This happens in Africa where desert countries do not have access to water.
 To get the water, they have to travel and make agreements with countries that have water resources.
-In some countries political groups hold necessary resources hostage for concessions or money.
+In some countries, political groups hold necessary resources hostage for concessions or money.
 Supply-induced and structural scarcity demands for resources cause the most conflict for a country.

 Nonscarce goods

 On the opposite side of the coin, there are nonscarce goods.
-These goods don't need to be valueless, and some can even be indispensable for one's existence.
+These goods do not need to be valueless, and some can even be indispensable for one's existence.
 As Frank Fetter explains in his Economic Principles:

 "Some things, even such as are indispensable to existence, may yet, because of their abundance, fail to be objects of desire and of choice.
 Such things are called free goods.
 They have no value in the sense in which the economist uses that term.
 Free goods are things which exist in superfluity; that is, in quantities sufficient not only to gratify but also to satisfy all the desires which may depend on them."

 As compared with the scarce goods, nonscarce goods are the ones where there can be no contest over its ownership.
-The fact that someone is using something doesn't prevent anyone else from using it.
+The fact that someone is using something does not prevent anyone else from using it.
 For a good to be considered nonscarce, it can either have an infinite existence, no sense of possession, or it can be infinitely replicated.